Dag86/Dag86/README.md

 - 👋 Hi, I’m @Dag86
-- 👀 I’m interested in coding and software development
+- 👀 I’m interested in coding, software development and QA Automation
-- 🌱 I’m currently learning frontend development
 -    Test Automation and QA
 <!---
 Dag86/Dag86 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.